LucinoGarcia/Huberman-Lab-Podcast-NLP-Topic-Extraction/README.md

 #### Data Collection
 The transcripts for each of the episodes were scraped from [HubermanTranscripts.com](https://www.hubermantranscripts.com/) using Python's Selenium package [by this script](/WebScrape.py).
+Each of the transcripts was reformatted and saved onto individual .txt files.